- To Melt a Warrior's Heart –

 The first thing Vegeta took in as his eyes cracked opened was the dim light coming from the hallway.
 It only served to worsen the splintering headache he had just woken up to.

 He closed his eyes again with a grunt and brought a hand to his forehead, gently covering his temples.

 He didn't know how long had passed since the battle, but he was far from being healed.
-Waves of pain rushed through his body with shattering brutality and he found it hard to keep his mind from wondering whether his bones and muscles weren't being hammered to bits and pounded to pulp, right then and there, with every beat of his heart.
+Waves of pain rushed through his body with shattering brutality.
+It felt as if his bones and muscles were hammered to bits and pounded to pulp, right then and there, with every beat of his heart.

 In an attempt to distract his mind, Vegeta opened his eyes once more to observe the surroundings, trying but failing to ignore the light.